-A five (V) year savings scheme specifically available for the senior citizens in India.
-A high safe investment cum savings scheme that provides interest over 7.5%.
+A five (V) year savings scheme is specifically available for senior citizens in India.
+A highly safe investment cum savings scheme that provides interest over 7.5%.
 It is a 5 years scheme for those individuals aged 60 years and more, the savings scheme can be extended every 3 years once upon request.

 Mutual Fund Investing:

 Investment in Mutual funds is subject to market risk.
-They are an Equity and debt investment asset managed by professional investors whilst providing service to the investors (not interested to invest directly into equity by their own).
+They are Equity and debt investment asset managed by professional investors whilst providing service to the investors (not interested to invest directly into equity on their own).
 The returns generated are purely based on market conditions and asset allocation.
-Mutual fund investments are to those investors who do not possess the required expertise to invest on their own.
+Mutual fund investments are for those investors who do not possess the required expertise to invest on their own.

 Although, they are relatively safer than direct equity investment.
 If interested to invest, one should stick with the same mutual fund for a considerable time span to gain actual wealth.
 A systematic investment plan (SIP), is an investment vehicle offered by Mutual funds.
 It is to invest in the fund at periodic intervals.
 A well-diversified asset can provide better returns over time and consistency in SIP.